phlex-ruby/phlex/README.md

 ### 🚨 Phlex is still in early development and should not be used in production yet. 🚨

 HAML, Slim and ERB are on notice.
 It’s time for a new way to compose views in Ruby, using... ✨**Ruby**.✨ We don’t need another templating lanauge and we’re fed up with div soup.
-With Phlex, you can write small, reusable view components using Plain Old Ruby Objects and templates composed of plain old Ruby block.
+With Phlex, you can write small, reusable view components using Plain Old Ruby Objects and templates composed of plain old Ruby blocks.

 ### The Road to 1.0